theosZA/7Wonders/README.md

 A _7 Wonders_ game implemented in the Godot game engine.
 It has been tested with Godot version 3.4.4.
 The Godot scripts are implemented in C#.
 While these scripts can be edited in the Godot editor, I suggest using VS Code (with the C# and Godot extensions) instead.

 Currently the game supports a single human player (and all other seats are played by AI players).
-There is no game setup screen yet, so to tweak the setup you will need to adjust it in the `Gameplay._Ready` method (in `Gameplay.cs`).
-You can adjust the number of players (3-7) and if the human player has a specific city board or is assigned one at random.
+You can choose the number of players and which Wonder board the human player will use or have it be chosen randomly (default).
+Note that currently only the A-sides of the Wonder boards are implemented.

 ## 7WondersGameLogic